 I decided to write on this subject after a chameleon caused a stir when it walked onto the veranda whilst visiting some friends.
-A heated discussion about chameleons ensued and I listened warily as my friends regaled each other with stories of how lethal a chameleon’s bite was.
-In their esteem, the only way to extricate oneself was to burn it with a cigarette.
-At this point, I interjected to put their superstitious chatter to rest, having grown up playing with chameleons with no repercussions.
-In fact, they have small file like teeth which can do little harm beyond tickling.
-In the hiatus, other animal species were thrown into the fear and superstition list;
+A heated discussion about chameleons ensued and I listened warily as my friends argued with each other with stories of how lethal a chameleon’s bite was.
+The only solution, when bitten by a chameleon, was to burn it with a cigarette so that it lets go.

-Immortal varieties of this species are supposedly “sent” by malicious people with scores to settle.
+Snakes are supposedly “sent” by malicious people with scores to settle.
 They cannot be easily killed.
 Some are used to vomit money and they are said to feed on blood and milk.

-Pangolins are strictly for royalties so if caught, they have to be handed it over to the chief.
+Pangolins are strictly for royalties so if caught, they have to be handed over to the chief.
 I don’t know if the chiefs kept them as pets or if the actually ate. them!

-From the desccriptions I have heard these creatures are like shrews.
-They are supposed to have supernatural powers and are very elusive leaving a trail of bload where ever they walk.
+From the descriptions, I have heard these creatures are like shrews.
+They are supposed to have supernatural powers and are very elusive leaving a trail of blood where ever they walk.

 Also considered to be minions used by witches to send messages with.
 Often times if they were seen in a tree they would be chased away.